FunnelQL/funnelql-docs/editor.md

 # WYSIWYG Editor

-To enable easy usage by non-technical users, a [CodeMirror](https://github.com/codemirror/CodeMirror) based WYSIWYG editor with lint \(error reporting\) can be used to write Funnel Query Language.
+A [CodeMirror](https://github.com/codemirror/CodeMirror) based WYSIWYG editor with lint \(error reporting\) can be used to write Funnel Query Language.
 The editor is easy to add to your project using NPM.

+The editor is designed to make it easy to write Funnel Queries for non-technical users.

 ![FunnelQL Editor](./assets/editor.png)